laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

 ## ETC

 ***After Installation***
-- Turn off FileVault2 (necessary)
-- Remove these boot flags
+- Remove these Boot Arguments
     -v
     debug=0x100
     keepsyms=1
-- Additional patches are required for iMessage and Facetime activation
+- Additional patches are required for iMessage and Facetime activation (Board Serial Number, Serial Number, SmUUID)
-- Rebuild kext cache for touchscreen activation
+- Rebuild kext cache for touch screen activation [sudo kextcache -i /]
-- Install Karabiner-Elements.app to activate Alps touchpad that is disabled after touchscreen activation
+- Install Karabiner-Elements.app to activate Alps Touchpad that is disabled after touch screen activation
 - HiDPI 1920 * 1280 (3840 * 2560) can be added, but it requires more resources
-- It is recommended that you do a new ACPI patch on your system

 ***Intel® Core™ i5-8350U Processor***
 - CPUFriendDataProvider.kext has been modified to manage the operation of the 'Intel® Core ™ i5-8350U Processor'
   If your CPU is not 'Intel® Core™ i5-8350U Processor', remove or regenerate the CPUFriendDataProvider.kext

-***Intel® UHD Graphics 620***
-- This build is compatible for 'Dell Latitude 5290 2-in-1' system uses iGPU of 'Intel® UHD Graphics 620'
-  If your iGPU is not 'Intel® UHD Graphics 620', additional graphics patches might be required

 ***NullEthernet.kext & SSDT-RMNE.aml***
 - Null Ethernet is a way to prevent a Mac address-based license for some software from being broken when a wireless card is absent or replaced (including iCloud)